Chapter 7:

 I knelt and squinted at them.
 ‘What does he have that I don’t?’

 The cats looked startled.
-Then one pawed at my chest, as if trying to tell me to stop breathing.
-Or talking.
+Then one pawed at my foot, as if trying to tell me to stop talking.

 I scooped the nearest cat into my arms and hissed, ‘He is not your mother.
 I am your mother.’